Idamalayar Dam— Things to know before you go

-There are many dams across Kerala that is being used for irrigation purpose and additionally for tourists’ destination.
-Idamalayar Dam has been built on Idamalayar River which is a tributary of River Periyar in the state.
+There are many dams across Kerala that are being used for irrigation purposes and additionally for tourists destination.
+Idamalayar Dam has been built on the Idamalayar River which is a tributary of River Periyar in the state.
 The length of the dam is 373 meters and is used as a multipurpose concrete reservoir within the picturesque hills located in the Western Ghats in Southern India.
 The storage of the dam is used by the hydroelectric power supply.
-It is a forested region near Boothathankeetu at Ennakal which is situated at distance of seventy kilometres from Kochi.
-People from off places come here to enjoy the beauty of the nature.
-Trekking, Boating and Bird watching are various activities that can be done by the visitors.
-The forests near the reservoir have many wild elephants, so you need to careful before heading for the forest.
+It is a forested region near Boothathankeetu at Ennakal which is situated at a distance of seventy kilometers from Kochi.
+People from off places come here to enjoy the beauty of nature.
+Trekking, Boating, and Bird watching are various activities that can be done by visitors.
+The forests near the reservoir have many wild elephants, so you need to care before heading for the forest.
 There are lots of varieties of birds that could be seen propping near the trees.

 How to reach

 The road you should take to reach the dam is the road that connects the Bhoothathankettu dam to the Idamalayar dam.
 The driving time takes ten to minutes to reach there.
 It is situated at a distance of 36 km from Kodamangala.
 Public buses are available to reach the place.